adobe/experience-platform-streaming-connect/README.md

 Publishing 5 messages for Data set 5d86d1a29ba7e11648cc3afb and schema https://ns.adobe.com/<tenant>/schemas/090d01896b3cbd72dc7defff1290eb99
 Published 5 messages
 ```

-The quick-start script will save values for newly created resources like schema and dataset in application.conf making it easier to run test multiple times.
-Assuming the resources already exist, you have the option of running the data generation script to send data to Adobe Experience Platform.
+The quick-start script will save values for newly created resources like schema and dataset in application.conf
+making it easier to run test multiple times.
+Assuming the resources already exist, you have the option of running
+the data generation script to send data to Adobe Experience Platform.
 ```
-cd scripts
-./generate_data.sh <count>
+docker exec -i experience-platform-streaming-connect_kafka-connect_1 ./generate_data.sh <count>

 Example: ./generate_data.sh 500
 IMS ORG: XYZ@AdobeOrg